spiffe/spiffe/standards/WIT-SVID.md

 - Key ID - `kid`

+TODO: Should we summarize `alg`/`typ` even if these will not differ from the WIMSE WIT?

 ### 2.1.
 Key ID - `kid`

 The `kid` header is defined by [JSON Web Signature (JWS)][2].